TNTRoyality/AutoShutdown-for-Downloads/README.md

 ## What is this?

 Steam Auto Shutdown is a lightweight app that monitors your Steam download folder.
-Once all downloads are finished, it starts a 10-second countdown and then shuts down your PC automatically — unless you cancel it.
+Once all downloads are finished, it starts a 10-second countdown and then shuts down your PC automatically, unless you cancel it.

 ---